President Designate, Stony Brook

-Maurie McInnis is the executive vice president and provost at The University of Texas at Austin.
+Maurie McInnis is the president designate for Stony Brook University.
+She previously served as the executive vice president and provost at The University of Texas at Austin.
 As a faculty member, she holds dual appointments in the Department of American Studies and the Department of Art and Art History.
 She also holds the Jacob and Frances Sanger Mossiker Chair in the Humanities.

 McInnis’ main research interest is in the cultural history of American Art in the colonial and antebellum South.
 Her work has focused on the relationship between art and politics in early America, especially focused on the politics of slavery.